 HIPAA is a series of laws that regulate how people’s medical information is handled digitally.
 It is important to reiterate that including a HIPAA email disclaimer is not enough in itself to ensure full compliance with HIPAA.

-Example of a HIPPA email disclaimer:
+Here is an example of a HIPPA email disclaimer:

 This email may contain health information that is protected by law.
 Although (Your Company) is fully compliant with all regulations for the protection of our patients’ health information, no email is completely secure.
 We urge you not to include personal data in emails.
 If this email has reached you by mistake, please delete the email and any attachments at once to avoid legal consequences.